 H. Y. Livesay Middle School

-- H. Y. Livesay Middle School's student population of 259 students has declined by 7% over five school years.
+- H. Y. Livesay Middle School's student population of 275 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 5-8|